home-assistant/home-assistant.io/source/_components/luftdaten.markdown

 The `luftdaten` sensor platform will query the open data API of [luftdaten.info](http://luftdaten.info) to monitor air quality and other weather data from a specific (self build) sensor station.

-You must have the `luftdaten` component (from above) configured to use this platform.
+You must have the `luftdaten` integration (from above) configured to use this platform.
 After configuring that component, sensors will automatically appear.